locutusjs/locutus/website/about.md

 There are two reasons why we went the extra mile:

 1. To show newcomers by example how the behavior differs across languages (`false` vs `-1` in the example of `strpos` vs `indexOf`)
-2. The geeky-challenge of porting ALL-THE-THINGS also suddenly opens up Locutus.js to other fun experiments such as running actual `.php` files on V8.
+2. The geeky-challenge of porting ALL-THE-THINGS also suddenly opens up Locutus to other fun experiments such as running actual `.php` files on V8.
 While we would advice against using that for anything serious, we sure think it's fun to see if we can manage (this does pose the burden of mimicking PHP as good as we can, even its mistakes).

-Something we discovered was that Locutus.js won't be able to fully support PHP arrays on all platforms because some platforms do not preserve ordering in objects.
+Something we discovered was that Locutus won't be able to fully support PHP arrays on all platforms because some platforms do not preserve ordering in objects.
 Rightfully, because it's not part of ECMA.
 Instead of rolling our own data-structures, this is a case where we accept defeat.
 We take comfort in the fact that most platforms preserve ordering, and there are rumors of it becoming a part of ECMA.

 Going by [The McDonald's Theory](https://medium.com/what-i-learned-building/9216e1c9da7d) we have plenty of functions online that aren't perfect just yet.